jnozzi/cocoadev.com/markdown/HackingKeyedArchiverFiles.md

-And according to the documentation, the issue isn't the fact that I'm not using the keys in the right order, because apparently General/NSKeyedUnarchiver can decode in any order.
+And according to the documentation, the issue isn't the fact that I'm not using the keys in the right order, because apparently NSKeyedUnarchiver can decode in any order.
 I've also tried doing things like:

-- (id)initWithCoder:(General/NSCoder *)decoder
+- (id)initWithCoder:(NSCoder *)decoder
 {
 	self = [super init];
-    General/NSDictionary *dict = General/[[NSDictionary alloc] initWithCoder:decoder];
+    NSDictionary *dict = [[NSDictionary alloc] initWithCoder:decoder];
 	return self;
 }